Pinecone

 )

-# search for similar records
+# Search for similar records

-response = idx.search_records(
+response = idx.search(

 namespace="my-namespace",